hiiamabat/Audiophile/README.md

 5. Misc thoughts
 - My background is design so I did use Photoshop to optimize some visuals.
 - I also have some training on UX/UI design and was also wondering why some design decisions did not align with best practices- i.e. text size, text contrast, so instead of following perfectly I made slight changes.
-- I can't wait to get a job so I can ask the questions that AI/Google can't!
+- I can't wait to get a job so I can ask the questions that AI/Google doesn't answer!

 Websites are never actually done!